UKICER 2024

 The aim is to bring practitioners and researchers together in computing science education to form networks, exchanges ideas, form collaborations and put research into practice, incorporate research into practice or improving practice.

-RIPPAs span several months and participants are expected to commit to participating in a small number of workshops as well as conducting some activity in their context, such as incorporating research into practice, collecting data and/or conducting research.
+RIPPAs span several months and participants are expected to commit to participating in a small number of online workshops as well as conducting some activity in their context, such as incorporating research into practice, collecting data and/or conducting research.

 Participation and Commitment